 The Storms River Suspension Bridge

-The 77-metre-long bridge spans the waters of the Storms River mouth, which whirl less than seven metres below the bridge while they merge with the Indian Ocean.
-Standing on the bridge makes you feel like you are floating above the threshing sea.
+The 77-metre-long bridge spans the waters of the Storms River mouth, which whirl less than seven metres below the bridge as they merge with the Indian Ocean.
+Standing on the bridge feels like floating above the threshing sea.

-To reach the bridge, visitors hike through 900 metres of stunning bird-rich forests with waterfalls and many lookouts stops to rest while enjoying the sea views.
+To reach the bridge, visitors hike through 900 metres of stunning bird-rich forests with waterfalls and many lookout stops to rest while enjoying the sea views.

 Two smaller suspension bridges take hikers back to the path for their return journey.
 After the 30-minute rewarding hike, hungry hikers can refuel at the nearby lodge restaurant.